O’Hares Creek Lookout in Dharawal National Park

 Walk to the Rocket Point Lookout in Wentworth Falls

-Rocket Point Lookout walking track in Wentworth Falls
+Rocket Point Lookout Walk in Wentworth Falls

 A short round walk, starting from the top of the waterfall, will bring you to this lookout, which often gets overlooked by visitors to Wentworth Falls.